-This form is utilized for the programming of AutoMARKs, an assistive voting device used in polling places.
-Candidates can specify particular pronunciation of their name for when the AutoMARKs reads the ballot to the voter.
+This form is utilized for the programming of OmniBallots, which are assistive ballot marking machines used in polling places.
+Candidates can specify a particular pronunciation of their name for when the OmniBallot reads the ballot to the voter.

 Affidavit of Withdrawal - as needed